 You’ll remember that I had a number of active conversations happening as I developed the plugin.
 On Monday, exactly 3 days after launching the email course, I elevated the conversation I was having with a few of the people who had joined my list.

 “Hey, I have a WordPress plugin that will help you increase your sales by promoting the right products to the right people.
 You can buy it right now for $197, and I’ll include a year of free updates.
 And if it doesn’t work the way you need it to, I’ll refund you in full.”

 Needless to say, it worked.
-Two people who had first come across me the Friday before were now ready to fork over $197 a piece to grab this three day old WordPress plugin.
+Two people who had first come across me the Friday before were now ready to fork over $197 each to grab this three-day-old WordPress plugin.
 Not only would this cover (and then some) my Facebook ad spend, but people had found enough value in solving this specific pain that they were willing to pay to have it go away.

 Removing Myself From The Picture